-To stand in the isolated graveyard at Carmavy one can feel the tradgey and pain of an ancient anniliated Irish community, massacred and their bones scattered so leaving no trace today of the carnage , all having been written out of history, in this series of articles I hope to reincarnate that hidden history and bring it back to the position it deserves and if modern historians and 'tour guides' blush in not presenting this history to the public well, it is their shame.
+To stand in the isolated graveyard at Carmavy one can feel the tradgey and pain of an ancient anniliated Irish community, massacred and their bones scattered so leaving no trace today of the carnage , all having been written out of history, in this series of articles I hope to reincarnate that hidden history and bring it back to the position it deserves and if modern historians and 'tour guides' Blush in not presenting this history to the public well, it is their shame.

 But wheter they like it or like it not people through Rushlight are beginning to visit these ancient sites and regain that sense of belonging and identity which they have been kept ignorant of for centuries.